CenturyLinkCloud/PublicKB/Network/dedicated-load-balancer-required-configuration-change.md

 ### What do I do next?

-If you have been contacted that we were unable to remediate your NetScaler and you have questions please reach out to us.
+If you have any questions please [reach out to us](https://t3n.zendesk.com/tickets/new).
 If you have finished one of the three options above, please let us know by [submitting a support ticket](https://t3n.zendesk.com/tickets/new) so we know your NetScaler is healthy.